PragmaticFlow/NBomber.Docs/docs/nbomber-studio/overview.md

 ```

+*You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber/tree/dev/examples/Demo/NBomber_Studio).*

 :::info
 For production use, it’s important to specify the exact version of the NBomber Studio image rather than using `latest`.